Enable text based alternatives for graph display and drawing entry

 Using the mid-point approach, calculate price elasticity of supply.

-Consider the following supply schedule for books.
+Consider the following supply schedule for jeans.

 PriceQuantity Supplied